Zu den Inhalten springen

 The Workshop for Early Career Researchers took place in Breisach am Rhein

-As part of the SPP2177 Priority Programme and in order to promote young scientists, a workshop for Early Career Researchers was held from June 28th to July 1st 2022.
+As part of the SPP2177 Priority Programme and in order to promote young scientists, a workshop for Early Career Researchers was held from 28th June to 1st July 2022.
 For the first time since the outbreak of the pandemic, the meeting took place on site in the picturesque town of Breisach am Rhein.
 A group of 16 young scientists from all over Germany met to participate in a four-day workshop organized by the team of the Coordination Office at the University Medical Center Freiburg.

-On the second day, a workshop on scientific writing took place, conducted by Dr. Philip Mayer, founder of a training and coaching company in Switzerland.
+On the second day, a workshop on scientific writing took place, conducted by Dr Philip Mayer, founder of a training and coaching company in Switzerland.
 Based on an exchange of experiences, it became clear that the challenges of scientific writing are similar for almost all participants, although they work at different institutions.
 The focus was placed on understanding scientific writing as a process that may and should be actively shaped.
 In order to increase the productivity of the writing process, specific strategies were applied in practical exercises.

 The following day the participants were able to work in groups within the scope of the project management workshop led by the systemic consultant, mediator and intercultural trainer, Anna Royon-Weigelt (M.A.).
 The various aspects of project management, e.g project definition, planning and analysis, were discussed based on the participants' actual projects.
 Examples included single-center and multi-center scientific studies as well as a project involving institutional-wide patient handling.
 While some projects may rely on linear planning, many projects benefit from an agile approach.